 Dates: Quilts are given approximate dates based on research, experience and in some cases memory of fabric, construction, and motifs.
 Generally speaking, consider a quilt made within a 10 year period on either side of the date given.
 And please be in touch with your thoughts about the date of a quilt.

 Ethnicity: A quilt is labeled with ethnic origin if information about the ethnicity of the quilt maker was gleaned in a context in which there was no profit potential.
-Many of the quilts in the collection were acquired online.
-After a sale, inquiries are generally made about any identifying information about the quilt maker.
+After a purchase is made, inquiries are generally made about any identifying information about the quilt maker.
 In a few cases, a quilt was attributed to an African American quilt maker or was purchased from an African American estate.
 In those cases, the quilt is labeled as African American.
 I do this because to do otherwise is to erase the work of women of color.

 Copyright: The original images and other content contained on this website are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.